How to Replace Analog Thermostat with Digital?

 Note: The drill bit must be smaller than the screws equipped with the new thermostat.
 If needed, insert the drywall fasteners.
 After you drilled the holes, screw the new stat’s wall cover onto the wall.

-Feed the wires into the hole in the thermostat’s rear, and you will be able to rewire the new thermostat.
+Feed the wires into the hole in the thermostat’s rear, and you can rewire the new thermostat.

 Step 7: Rewiring

-Now you are ready to start attaching each wire to the proper terminal.
+Now, you can start attaching each wire to the proper terminal.
 Refer to the photo or notes you took to make sure the right wire is connected.
-In some instances, you will have an additional wire that you don’t need.
+Sometimes, you will have an additional wire you don’t need.

 The extra wires are the wires that were not attached to the old thermostat.
-This is fine, and you do not have to bother with the exposed wires.
+This is fine; you must not bother with the exposed wires.

 Step 8: Connect the Faceplate